 Traditionally, vitamin D deficiency has been related to rickets, a disorder in which the bone tissue does not mineralise well, mainly causing bone weakness and skeletal deformities.
 However, studies reveal vitamin D's increasing significance in protecting against several health problems.

-Children with a moderate vitamin deficiency may also have weak, sore and painful muscles.
+Children with moderate vitamin deficiency may also have weak, sore, and painful muscles.

 Numerous factors may be a reason for developing vitamin D deficiency, such as age and the amount of melanin(pigment) on your skin.
 But the most common reasons behind Vitamin D deficiencies are as follows: